fsdev87/RAD/README.md

 ## 🤝 Contributing

-This is a healthcare management system project.
+This is a medical appointment management system project.
 All medical data used is for demonstration purposes only.